Start Accepting Chip Cards

-Secondly, EMV can help to reduce the incidence of fraud by scanning for counterfeit cards and rejecting them.
+Secondly, this new solution can help to reduce the incidence of fraud by validating the technology on the card and rejecting counterfeit cards.
 EMV is a proven technology – chip cards have been used in Europe and Canada for years and have been shown to dramatically reduce fraud.
-In fact, the major payment brands, including MasterCard, Visa and American Express are planning a ‘liability shift’ where merchants without EMV-enabled terminals will be responsible for point-of-sale fraud losses that could have been prevented with chip technology systems.
+In fact, the major payment brands (including MasterCard, Visa, Discover and American Express) are planning a ‘liability shift’ where merchants without EMV-enabled terminals will be responsible for point-of-sale fraud losses that could have been prevented with chip technology accepting systems.

 EMV stands for Europay, MasterCard® and Visa®, the governing body for this technology globally.
 EMV has been used in Europe since 1992, and steps are now being taken to make it the standard payment type in the U.S. due to the significant reductions in card-present counterfeit fraud it produces.